frideosapps/frideos_flutter/README.md

 ```

 ### FuturedWidget

-It's a wrapper for the FutureBuilder that gives the possibility to choose directly in the widget the widget to show on waiting the future is resolving or in case of errore or, in alternative, to use the relative callbacks.
+FuturedWidget is a wrapper for the [FutureBuilder] widget.
+It provides some callbacks to handle the state of the future and returning a [Container] if `onWaitingChild` is not provided, in order to avoid checking `snapshot.hasData`.

 #### Usage